19hours/sg-statutes/Acts/Poisons Act.md

 Hydrallazine; its salts

-Hydrazines, benzyl, phenethyl and phenoxyethyl; their &alpha-methyl derivatives; acyl derivatives of any of the foregoing substances comprised in this item; salts of any compounds comprised in this item
+Hydrazines, benzyl, phenethyl and phenoxyethyl; their α-methyl derivatives; acyl derivatives of any of the foregoing substances comprised in this item; salts of any compounds comprised in this item

 Hydrochlorothiazide